hplt-project/data-analytics-tool/README.md

     - Number of segments: Shows percentage of automatically identified languages in source (monolingual) or source and target (parallel).
     - Percentage of segments in the declared languge, inside documents (only for monolingual documents)
 - Document Score distribution: Histogram showing the distribution of Document Score (only for monolingual documents)
-- Segment length distribution: Histogram showing the distribution of tokens per segment in source (monolingual) or source and target (parallel), showing total, unique and duplicate segments or segment pairs (not computed in monolingual lite stats mode)
+- Segment length distribution: Histogram showing the distribution of tokens per segment in source (monolingual) or source and target (parallel), showing total, unique and duplicate segments or segment pairs
-- Noise distribution: the result of applying hard rules and computing which percentage is affected by them (too short or too long sentences, sentences being URLs, bad encoding, sentences containing poor language, etc.). (not computed in monolingual lite stats mode)
+- Noise distribution: the result of applying hard rules and computing which percentage is affected by them (too short or too long sentences, sentences being URLs, bad encoding, sentences containing poor language, etc.).
-- Frequent n-grams: 1-5 more frequent n-grams (not computed in monolingual lite stats mode)
+- Frequent n-grams: 1-5 more frequent n-grams

 We also display samples for some of the datasets.
 These are currently obtained out of the HPLTAnalytics tool and all the storage and the logic of which sample/labels must be displayed is currently happening in Javascript.
 Further versions of HPLTAnalytics will properly handle this.